 Collaborative Graduate Program in Migration and Ethnic Relations

-The program includes a common colloquium series, course offerings that span departments, and the opportunity to work with faculty members in a variety of departments within the Faculty of Social Science.
+The program includes a common colloquium series, course offerings that span departments, and the opportunity to work with faculty members in a variety of departments within the Faculties of Social Science and Arts & Humanities.
 Upon graduation, students receive a graduate degree in their home discipline, as well as a specialization in Migration and Ethnic Relations.